apache/asterixdb-site/content/features.md

 # AsterixDB Features#

-AsterixDB is a BDMS (Big Data Management System) with a rich feature set that sets it apart from other Big Data platforms.
+Apache AsterixDB&trade; (incubating) is a BDMS (Big Data Management System) with a rich feature set that sets it apart from other Big Data platforms.
 Its feature set makes it well-suited to modern needs such as web data warehousing and social data storage and analysis.
 AsterixDB has: